"Now, you've got a corpse in a car, minus a head, in a garage. Take me to it."

 - One-shot Batman villain the Eraser, who specialised in making the evidence of others' crime disappear.

-- An especially disturbing version turned up in the MAX version of The Punisher comic, with plenty of Gorn-y detail on what goes into dismembering a corpse for disposal.
+- An especially disturbing version turned up in The Punisher MAX comic, with plenty of Gorn-y detail on what goes into dismembering a corpse for disposal.

 - Marvel's various Damage Control limited series were about the wacky misadventures of a Cleanup Crew.
 Their job was to clean up the aftermath of the various (and numerous) super-battles in the Marvel Universe; Hilarity Ensues when abandoned bits of Applied Phlebotinum are picked up, superweapons are accidentally activated, and super-villains won't pay their bills.
 Averts this trope throughout, despite being (at various times) co-owned by The Kingpin and a Corrupt Corporate Executive.